 It’s February in Winnipeg, Canada and the temperature is a balmy minus twenty degrees with a slight wind chill factor of minus one hundred and five.
-The wind is so cold that when you stiffly walk to your car to drive to the nearest 7-11 to get a cream soda and coke slurpee, your skin will freeze in 0.3 seconds.
+The wind is so cold that when you stiffly walk to your car to drive to the nearest 7-Eleven to get a cream soda and coke Slurpee, your skin will freeze in 0.3 seconds.

-But me, I’m not thinking about that dreadful walk to the car or scraping the 2-inch thick ice off my windshield.
+But I’m not thinking about that dreadful walk to the car or scraping the two-inch thick ice off my windshield.
 Nope, not me, not today because for the next seven days I am in Los Cabos heaven.
 At this moment I’ve got a pina colada in my hand and nothing, oh nothing could interrupt this special moment I am having with this swaying hammock, the hot sun and this perfect pitch breeze… “MOMMY!!!
-I have to go pee pee!”
+I have to go pee-pee!”
 Well, except for that.

-Yes, the diapers still needed changing, the public and private tantrums still needed nixing, the tension between my lovely partner and I still happened because the “sleeping like a baby” was still happening and even more so than at home because, it wasn’t home.
+Yes, the diapers still needed changing, the public and private tantrums still needed nixing, the tension between my lovely partner and I still happened because the baby bedtime challenges were still happening and even more so than at home because it wasn’t home.

 Aside from the craziness of life that inevitably followed us down to beautiful Cabo (and I truly wouldn’t change that craziness for a thing), the trip was incredibly memorable for me on more than just a surface level.

-I would take time to myself every day on our trip whether it was to catch the sunrise, the sunset or just in the middle of the day when I was afforded some alone time, and I would sit, and listen, and watch.
-It was then, sitting by the ocean in complete and utter peace that I realized that there is something so much bigger than myself, than ourselves, and it doesn’t come in the physical form, it’s deeper than that, you can only feel it.
+I would take time to myself every day on our trip whether it was to catch the sunrise, the sunset or just in the middle of the day when afforded some alone time, and I would sit, and listen, and watch.
+It was then, sitting by the ocean in complete and utter peace that I realised that there is something so much bigger than myself, than ourselves, and it doesn’t come in the physical form it’s deeper than that, you can only feel it.

 I feel incredibly blessed to say that our trip gifted me with a new perspective on life.
-And the gift was the realization that life is, that I am, now.
-It isn’t yesterday, it isn’t tomorrow, it doesn’t come with material things, it is just simply now and we are meant to be here, in our moments just as they are actually happening, now.
+And the gift was the realisation that life is, that I am, now.
+It wasn't yesterday, and it isn’t tomorrow, it doesn’t come with material things, it is just simply now, and we are meant to be here, in our moments just as they are actually happening, now.